Dr. Bas Vriens

 Collage of students and research

-My current research centers around metal contaminants.
-One project focuses on metal mobilization from mine wastes: the control and mitigation of mine waste (waste rock, tailings and wastewater) is a major environmental concern for mines in Canada and around the world.
-We work on projects aimed at preventing metal mobilization as well as recovery of valuable metals.
-We study the controls of biogeochemical reactions and mass transport limitations on mine effluent quality, upscaling phenomena in predictive models, and also address specific industry-driven engineering questions from mining partners in Canada and Peru.
+We work on projects to understand metal mobilization and explore the potential recovery of valuable metals from mine waste rock and tailings.
+The management of mine waste and wastewater is a major environmental concern for mines in Canada and around the world.
+We study the controls of geochemical reactions and mass transport limitations on mine effluent quality, upscaling phenomena in predictive models, and also address specific industry-driven engineering questions from mining partners in Canada and Peru.

-A second project concerns emerging trace metal contaminants in the Great Lakes/St. Lawrence drainage basin.
-In light of Canada’s recent efforts in improving the understanding of emerging contaminants and management of wastewater effluent and biosolids, we collaborate with industry and government partners and examine baseline occurrence patterns of trace element solutes in the Great Lakes and its tributaries, and study discharges of major metals and emerging trace elements via wastewater.
+A second domain concerns trace metal biogeochemistry in the Great Lakes and St. Lawrence drainage basin.
+We collaborate with government and municipal partners and examine baseline occurrence patterns of trace metals in the Great Lakes and its sediments and tributaries.
+We also study discharges of major metals and emerging trace elements via wastewater, in light of Canada’s recent efforts in improving the understanding of emerging contaminants and management of wastewater effluent and biosolids.
 We conduct large-scale screenings of surface water concentrations, wastewater discharges and metal loads in municipal and industrial treatment plants and use geospatial statistics to establish regional budgets and identify societal sources.

 Professional Associations